burkeholland/fresh-blog/README.md

 ## Running Locally

-1. Run the frontend with `npm start`.
-Note that the app is configured **not** to open a browser window as React apps normally do.

 1. Start the Static Web Apps Emulator with `npm run local`.

 1. Visit the application running on http://localhost:4280